GreenSmoothieGirl Logo

 I recently wrote a blog post about helping your kids learn to love green smoothies, my favorite way to get massive amounts of good nutrition down the hatch.

-Another tactic is to put your kid in charge of making a nightly salad–all my kids took their turns when they were still at home.
-(Check out some of our favorite recipes–these salads can be a complete meal!)
+Another tactic is to put your kid in charge of making a nightly salad--all my kids took their turns when they were still at home.
+(Check out some of our favorite recipes--these salads can be a complete meal!)
 Making a salad the star of your meals will become your child’s bragging rights.

 Let kids make salad topping decisions and smoothie choices that include foods like the following:

 1. Foods high in Omega-3 fatty acids.
 Omega-3 fatty acids are key regulators of brain neurotransmissions and inflammation.
 These foods include avocados, dark leafy greens, flaxseed, walnuts and wild-caught salmon.
-A review of several studies concluded that a diet high in omega-3 fatty acids reduced ADHD symptoms including hyperactivity, impulsivity, and inattention.18
+A review of several studies concluded that a diet high in omega-3 fatty acids reduced ADHD symptoms including hyperactivity, impulsivity, and inattention.17

 2. Foods that are high in B vitamins.
 B-6 plays a major role in the making of serotonin while B-12 helps regenerate neurons.
 Deficiencies in this vital nutrient can also cause irritability and fatigue.
 Top food sources include leafy greens, bananas, potatoes, and organic, grass-fed poultry and beef, and wild-caught salmon.

 3. Foods high in zinc.
 Several studies show a deficiency of zinc in children with ADHD.
 As this mineral is involved in regulating dopamine and norepinephrine, it makes perfect sense.
-In clinical studies, zinc supplementation significantly improved ADHD symptoms.19 Zinc can be found in beans, seeds, nuts, whole grains, and seafood.
+In clinical studies, zinc supplementation significantly improved ADHD symptoms.18 Zinc can be found in beans, seeds, nuts, whole grains, and seafood.
 Good grains to choose from include wild and brown rice, quinoa, and millet.

 4. Foods high in probiotics.
 I’ve talked about the link between gut and brain health and how probiotics can rehabilitate your microbiome, the colonies of beneficial bacteria in the human 35 feet of gastrointestinal tract.
-Studies confirm that probiotics may have long-term promise for those suffering from ADHD.20 Foods high in probiotics include kefir, kombucha, raw sauerkraut, and yogurt.
+Studies confirm that probiotics may have long-term promise for those suffering from ADHD.19 Foods high in probiotics include kefir, kombucha, raw sauerkraut, and yogurt.
 Be sure to read the label or make your own yogurt as store-bought brands often contain sugar and other additives, and milk products in general can be problematic for kids with ADHD.

 5. Good fats.
 The brain is made up of nearly 60 percent fat.
 Healthy fats, then, are a very important part of a diet designed to reduce ADHD symptoms.
 Healthy fats include avocado oil, extra-virgin olive oil, and coconut oil.